arashinishi/3407A223A/README.md

 Database.mwb: Description of the database model (MySqlWorkbech Model file)

-UML.mdj: Class diagram for the aplication (StarUML file)
+UML.mdj: Class diagram for the aplication (StarUML file).